For more information about this tour

 EXPERIENCE THE HOLY LAND

-American Family living is please to host the “Experience The Holy Land” Tour – a 10-day Biblical tour of Israel.
-Included in the cost are your round trip flights, 4-star accomdations (including a night at a resort at the Dead Sea – see links below), breakfast and lunch each day, luxury air conditioned coach transportation with tour guide, and admissions to all visited sites
+American Family Living is partnering with Hills Church and New Hope Town in Honolulu HI to host the “Experience The Holy Land” Tour – an 11-day Biblical tour of Israel.
+Included in the cost are your round trip flights, 4-star accommodations (including a night at a resort at the Dead Sea – see links below), breakfast and lunch each day, luxury air-conditioned coach transportation with tour guide, and admissions to all visited sites.

 Costs (per person):